 Remember all of this is not possible without empirical data from testing, tracking the right key metrics, taking in timing, and understanding what variations to implement and be pushed to scale.

-7. You don’t really understand the statistics
+7. You don’t really understand the metrics

-CRO is heavily dependent on statistics.
+CRO is heavily dependent on metrics.

 If you don’t really understand why, when and what you’re testing, then you won’t be able to run proper tests to obtain significant results, which could seriously crush your campaign.

 This may be one of the biggest reasons that everyone should speak to a conversion rate optimisation agency or independent professional, for sound advice.
 Getting clarity on how to identify, select and report on the right metrics can save you years of strife and a whole lot of cash in failed experiments.